 As a starting point, you can copy the default privileges from the Subscriber role.
 Of course, you can go ahead and set your own privileges for each role.

-* Toolset saves custom roles the same way as WordPress saves the built-in roles.
+Toolset saves custom roles the same way as WordPress saves the built-in roles.
 This means that other plugins will see your custom roles.
+Access has functionality that allows other plugins to add roles to users.
+In other words, users can have multiple roles in addition to the one defined in Access.

 Access plugin also lets you choose what actions different users (by their roles) can do and what content they can access.
 Let’s go through the different ways you can control access to the site’s content.